Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Design of the Survey Experiment

 \subsection{Setup}

-I preregistered the design of the survey experiment at the OSF Registries \autocite{CenterforOpenScience2020}.
+I preregistered the design of the survey experiment at the OSF Registries \autocite{CenterforOpenScience2020} -- the preregistered information is available at \textcite{Suzuki2020e}.
 The full vignette of the survey is available in the supplemental document.
 The survey was conducted online via the survey company Qualtrics.
-The data were collected between August 20th and September 1st in 2020.
-The survey was unlikely to obtain a representative sample of the population of Ireland, because it was conducted online but 9\% of households was estimated to have no Internet access in 2019 according to the Central Statistics Office (CSO) of Ireland \autocite{CentralStatisticsOffice2020}.\footnote{The preregistered information is available at \textcite{Suzuki2020e}.}
+The data were collected between August 20th and September 1st in 2020 from the population of Ireland.\footnote{More precisely, the responses were from those who confirmed they were Irish citizens.
+Qualtrics used its own panel from Ireland.
+Because the experiment was online and anonymous, however, it was impossible to objectively verify the citizenship of all participants.} The survey was unlikely to obtain a representative sample of the population of Ireland, because it was conducted online but 9\% of households was estimated to have no Internet access in 2019 according to the Central Statistics Office (CSO) of Ireland \autocite{CentralStatisticsOffice2020}.

 The original sampling plan, as in the preregistration, was to recruit 500 participants from Qualtrics’ panel of a sample from the population of Ireland, with the aims of the 50\%-50\% male-female ratio and of each of the three age groups (18--30, 31--45, and above 45) being 33\%.
-However, after the preregistration, I adjusted these categories based on my actual demographic questions: an age-group question (18--24, 25--44, 45--64, 65 or above) based on age-group categories used in the population estimate by the CSO \autocite{CentralStatisticsOffice2021}, and a three-category gender question (male, female, and other/non-binary).\footnote{Note that while my survey targeted those who were at least 18 years old, the CSO uses the age group of 15--24.}
+However, after the preregistration, I adjusted these categories based on my actual demographic questions: an age-group question (18--24, 25--44, 45--64, 65 or above) based on age-group categories used in the population estimate by the CSO \autocite{CentralStatisticsOffice2021}, and a three-category gender question (male, female, and other/non-binary).

-I conducted power analysis, i.e., computed the rate of false negatives via Monte Carlo analysis, to check whether the sample size was large enough, during the preregistration stage.
+During the preregistration stage, I conducted power analysis, i.e., computed the rate of false negatives via Monte Carlo analysis, to check whether the sample size was large enough.
 The parameter values were set at those I used to specify informative priors for my Bayesian logistic regression model (see the section ``Statistical Modeling'' for the detail of these informative priors).
-The false negative rate was 0.999 in 1,000 iterations given the one-tailed 95\% credible level, meaning the sample size of 500 was large enough to detect an expected effect size according to the conventional threshold (although I will not use any threshold for my own analysis and instead will report uncertainty on a continuous scale).
+The false negative rate was 0.999 in 1,000 iterations given the one-tailed 95\% credible level.
+This meant that the sample size of 500 was large enough to detect the treatment effect according to the conventional threshold.
 The detail of the power analysis is available in the supplemental document.